jagoe/fvtt-module-focus-sheet/README.md

 If opened without PopOut!, it will be opened relative to the top-left corner of your Foundry VTT viewport.\
 If opened using PopOut!, it will be opened relative to the top-left corner of the main window.

-_Caveat:_ Some browser do not support moving windows across screens.
+_Caveat:_ Some browsers do not support moving windows across screens.

-### (TBD) Minimize and Restore Sheets on Turn End/Start
+### Automatically Close Sheets

-Enabling these settings will minimize the last sheet once a turn has ended, freeing up space and restore a minimized sheet on turn start, respectively.
+Enabling this setting will close the previous sheet once its turn has ended, freeing up space.
+When combat ends, the currently opened sheet will be closed as well.\
+This functionality is indepent of the auto-open feature.

 ## License